If your questions aren’t answered here just pick up the phone, text or email, I’m happy to chat to you anytime.

 How do I book in?

-Contact me by phone or email or fill in the 15 min free consultation booking form on my website (link).
+Call me 0434 010 800 to set up a time to chat (take advantage of my free 15 minutes initial consultation.
+Or email me firstname.lastname@example.org or fill in a booking form.
 I’ll then get in touch with you to chat further and book a time for your consultation.

 Do you offer in-home consultations?